simon-anasta/html_region_selection_app/README.md

 ## Feature list

-v1 features:
+V1 features:
 * Base map display
 * Selector of base map
 * Draw and edit geospatial polygons
 * Downloa geospatial polygons

-V2 features
+V2 features:
 * Upload previously downloaded files to review or edit
 * Deliberate choice of colour, sizes

-Outstanding features
+Outstanding features:
 * Instructions showing at start
 * Button to reset map / delete all polygons
 * Clear statement "files only saved locally, nothing is sent to other organisations/people"